plusangel/TemplateBridgePatterns/readme.md

-# The template method pattern and the bridge design pattern
+# The template method pattern and the bridge design pattern in modern C++

-This is an example based on the ArjanCodes tutorial in this [link](https://youtu.be/t0mCrXHsLbI).
+We use this example to explain the template method and the bridge design pattern in C++.

+More about that in the coding Adventures [blog post](http://codingadventures.org/2021/09/11/the-template-method-pattern-and-the-bridge-design-pattern-in-c/).